rachithaiyappa/rachithaiyappa.github.io/_posts/2019-08-02-Ethics of my Nation.md

 Of course, the fragile situation of why illegal immigrants exist in the first place is a conversation for some other time.
 I am not stating that India needs to stop working to fix such a situation.
 Instead, I would not want India to forget what we stand for while dealing with such a fragile situtation.

-The status quo seems to suggest today's India is not the India my forefarthers imagined it.
+The status quo seems to suggest today's India is not the India my forefarthers envisioned.

 India is many things.
-It is and will always be my home through.
+It is and will always be my home.
 For someone else, the definition of home changed overnight.